ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - a positive integer strictly greater than 0, indicating the maximum number of diff entries that a (notification) response should include.

-   If the Authorization Server does not support diff queries, it ignores the query parameter 'diff' when present in the GET request and proceeds like when processing a full query of the TRL (see {{ssec-trl-full-query}}).
+   If the Authorization Server does not support diff queries, it ignores the 'diff' query parameter when present in the GET request, and proceeds like when processing a full query of the TRL (see {{ssec-trl-full-query}}).

-   Otherwise, the Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'diff' of the GET request specifies a value other than 0 or than a positive integer.
+   Otherwise, the Authorization Server MUST return a 4.00 (Bad Request) response in case the 'diff' query parameter of the GET request specifies a value other than 0 or than a positive integer.
 The response MUST have Content-Format "application/ace-trl+cbor".
-The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.
+The payload of the response is a CBOR map, which MUST include the 'error' parameter with value 0 ("Invalid parameter value") and MAY include the 'error_description' parameter to provide additional context.

 * 'cursor': if included, it indicates to perform a diff query of the TRL together with the "Cursor" extension, as defined in {{sec-using-cursor-diff-query-response}}.
 Its value MUST be either 0 or a positive integer.

-   If included, the query parameter 'cursor' specifies an unsigned integer value that was provided by the Authorization Server in a previous response from the TRL endpoint (see {{sec-using-cursor-full-query-response}}, {{sec-using-cursor-diff-query-response-no-cursor}} and {{sec-using-cursor-diff-query-response-cursor}}).
+   If included, the 'cursor' query parameter specifies an unsigned integer value that was provided by the Authorization Server in a previous response from the TRL endpoint (see {{sec-using-cursor-full-query-response}}, {{sec-using-cursor-diff-query-response-no-cursor}} and {{sec-using-cursor-diff-query-response-cursor}}).

-   If the Authorization Server does not support the "Cursor" extension, it ignores the query parameter 'cursor' when present in the GET request.
-In such a case, the Authorization Server proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the query parameter 'diff' is present in the GET request; or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.
+   If the Authorization Server does not support the "Cursor" extension, it ignores the 'cursor' query parameter when present in the GET request.
+In such a case, the Authorization Server proceeds: i) like when processing a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the 'diff' query parameter is present in the GET request; or ii) like when processing a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.

-   If the Authorization Server supports both diff queries and the "Cursor" extension, and the GET request specifies the query parameter 'cursor', then the Authorization Server MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.
+   If the Authorization Server supports both diff queries and the "Cursor" extension, and the GET request specifies the 'cursor' query parameter, then the Authorization Server MUST return a 4.00 (Bad Request) response in case any of the following conditions holds.

-   * The GET request does not specify the query parameter 'diff'.
+   * The GET request does not specify the 'diff' query parameter.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 1 ("Invalid set of parameters").

-   * The query parameter 'cursor' has a value other than 0 or than a positive integer.
+   * The 'cursor' query parameter has a value other than 0 or than a positive integer.

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").

-   * The query parameter 'cursor' has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).
+   * The 'cursor' query parameter has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of 'last_index' otherwise.

-   * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the query parameter 'cursor' has a value strictly greater than the current 'last_index' on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).
+   * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the 'cursor' query parameter has a value strictly greater than the current 'last_index' on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify the current value of 'last_index' for the update collection associated with the requester.